 Surface Transport

-REST application/json over HTTPS
+REST application/json over HTTP (loopback) or HTTPS (bind-all)

 File upload multipart/form-data (one route — POST /api/torrents/file)